 You have to get in early to be eligible to win - so get in the stadium at least one hour before kickoff and cheer on the Silver and Black.
 Click here to read the complete list of rules and regulations.

 All patrons are subject to search.
 Bags that fit into boxes (12" x 6" x 12) located at each gate are acceptable; however, all items brought into the Coliseum are subject to search.
 Refusal of any guest cooperation will result in non-admittance into the Coliseum.
 Management is not responsible for items left behind at the gate or items lost, stolen or damaged.

-Season Ticket Holders experiencing ticket issues and concerns may go to the Season Ticket Services Office located outside of the Coliseum next to the West Side Club entrance across from the Will Call windows on game day.
-The Season Ticket Services Office will be open four hours prior to kickoff until the end of the third quarter.
+Season Ticket Members experiencing ticket issues and concerns may go to the Season Ticket Services Office located outside of the Coliseum next to the West Side Club entrance across from the Will Call windows on game day.
+The Season Ticket Services Office will be open four hours prior to kickoff until the end of halftime.

 ALL PARKING PASSES MUST BE DISPLAYED AND PRESENTED to traffic law enforcement and attendants prior to entering O.co Coliseum controlled parking lots.
 Please have your parking pass(es) displayed prior to arriving at O.co Coliseum parking lot entrances.
 Please note all O.co Coliseum parking lots open 5 hours prior to kickoff.